bufbuild-ru/docs/docs/bsr/studio/index.md

 ### Request via Buf Studio Agent

 Buf Studio agent is tool that can be used to expand the use of Buf Studio to protocols and servers normally out of reach for browsers.
-It's OSS that ships as part of the Buf CLI and uses [Connect-Go](https://github.com/connectrpc/connect-go) to implement a small proxy to unlock this extra functionality.With Buf Studio Agent, the request flow is as follows:
+It's OSS that ships as part of the Buf CLI and uses [Connect-Go](https://github.com/connectrpc/connect-go) to implement a small proxy to unlock this extra functionality.

+With Buf Studio Agent, the request flow is as follows:

 ```
 sequenceDiagram